 Let's practice again, and look at the results this time.
 See if you can figure out what the offspring will look like.
-We'll use the Circle locus again, where \bullet is dominant to O and \oplus , and $O\oplus$ are codominant to each other.
+We'll use the Circle locus again, where lacktriangle is dominant to lacktriangle and lacktriangle are codominant to each other.